 Summary of applications

 The gas gun impactor is capable of propelling projectiles up to the speed of sound (~340m/s).
 It is designed with a test chamber, which contains the debris from impacts, and is versatile to mount any form of specimens as targets.
 We have experience in testing many different projectile materials.
-Examples include soft body (Gelatine) impactors, useful for bird strike simulations, ice spheres for hail replication and range of other solid materials including steel, aluminium and plastics.
+Examples include soft body (gelatine) impactors, which are useful for bird strike simulations, ice spheres for hail replication, and a range of other solid materials including steel, aluminium and plastics.

-The Tri-Function Split Hopkinson Pressure Bar (SHPB) machine is unique as it can be set up to run tension, compression or torque tests.
-The bars are fully instrumented - made of 25mm diameter Titanium alloys - which are capable of achieving specimen strain rates of on the order of 102 to 1031/s.
+The tri-function split Hopkinson pressure bar (SHPB) machine is unique as it can be set up to run tension, compression or torque tests.
+The bars are fully instrumented - made of 25mm diameter titanium alloys - which are capable of achieving specimen strain rates of on the order of 102 to 1031/s.
 Signals are captured using a high speed digital oscilloscope (Tektronix TDS5034B), which comprises four channels rated at 350MHz.
-SHPB is useful to characterise a range of materials at high strain rates, which are needed to improve predictive capability during a dynamic impact event.
+The SHPB is useful for characterising a range of materials at high strain rates, which are needed to improve predictive capability during a dynamic impact event.

 Using the facility